WKLF

 WKLF (1000 AM, "The Peach") is a radio station licensed to Clanton, Alabama.
-The station is owned by WKLF LLC and it airs a Southern gospel and oldies radio format.
+The station is owned by WKLF LLC and it airs a Southern gospel and oldies format.
 The studios and offices are on Alabama State Route 22 in Clanton.

 WKLF is a daytimer station powered at 1,000 watts.
 AM 1000 is a clear channel frequency.
 To avoid interference with other stations, at night WKLF must go off the air.
 Programming continues around the clock on 250-watt FM translator W238CS at 95.5 MHz.